-The proposed development is located in the Spring Road Corridor LCI area and is, in ARC's view, generally consistent with that study's goals and recommendations.
-The development team should continue working with City staff and leadership to ensure that the project, as constructed, is consistent at a detailed level with the recommendations of the LCI plan.
+The proposed development is located in the Spring Road Corridor LCI area and is generally consistent with that study's goals and recommendations.
+The development team should continue working with City staff and leadership to ensure that the project, as constructed, remains consistent with the recommendations of the LCI plan.

-Additional comments from ARC staff, as well as external comments received during the review, are included in this report.
+Additional preliminary comments from ARC staff are included in this report.